pietheinstrengholt/azure-ml-data-science-400/day-03/Hands-on-lab05.md

    ![The Launch studio button is highlighted on the Machine Learning blade.](media/machine-learning-launch-studio.png "Launch Azure Machine Learning studio")

-2. From within Azure Machine Learning studio navigate to **Compute, Compute instances**, and then select **Jupyter** link to open Jupyter Notebooks interface for the compute instance **ml-bootcamp-SUFFIX**.
+2. From within Azure Machine Learning studio navigate to **Compute, Compute instances**, select the compute instance **ml-bootcamp-SUFFIX** and make sure it is running otherwise click start, then select **Jupyter** link to open Jupyter Notebooks interface.

    ![The Jupyter link is highlighted next to the ml-bootcamp-SUFFIX compute instance.](media/ml-workspace-compute-instances.png "Compute instances")